-By the time FinCEN’s Customer Due Diligence (CDD) Rule came into effect on May 11, 2018, most financial institutions already had long-standing policies and procedures in place with respect to much of the Rule’s requirements.
+By the time the Financial Crime Enforcement Network’s (FinCEN’s) Customer Due Diligence (CDD) Rule came into effect on May 11, 2018, most financial institutions already had long-standing policies and procedures in place with respect to much of the Rule’s requirements.

 However, the requirement to identify the beneficial owners of legal entity customers was a dramatic change in policy and procedure with respect to onboarding and ongoing monitoring of legal entity customers and was one of the challenges presented in the implementation.